openpaperwork/pyocr/README.markdown

 )
 ```

-Argument 'lang' is optionnal.
+Argument 'lang' is optional.
 The default value depends of
 the tool used.

-Argument 'builder' is optionnal.
+Argument 'builder' is optional.
 Default value is
 builders.TextBuilder().